No. 192 Squadron RAF: Reformation in World War II

 The squadron was re-formed on 4 January 1943 when No. 1474 Flight at RAF Gransden Lodge was re-numbered 192 (Special) Squadron.
 The squadron operated specially modified Vickers Wellingtons and de Havilland Mosquitos to identify German radar patterns and wavelengths.
 It also carried out similar missions over the Bay of Biscay and the Mediterranean.
-In April 1943 the squadron moved to RAF Feltwell and at the end of the year moved again to RAF Foulsham to operate with 100 (Bomber Support) Group.
+In April 1943 the squadron moved to RAF Feltwell in Norfolk and at the end of the year moved again to RAF Foulsham to operate with 100 (Bomber Support) Group.
 During bomber raids the aircraft would provide countermeasures against German radars.
 The squadron disbanded at the end of the Second World War on 22 August 1945 to form the basis of the Central Signals Establishment and the Radio Warfare Establishment (RWE).

 Reformed again in the Cold War

 On 15 July 1951, the squadron reformed at RAF Watton as part of that same Central Signals Establishment for Operational Signals Research.
-Despite the name Research in the role, the squadron continued with its traditional ELectronic Signals INTelligence (ELINT) role.
+Despite the word 'Research' in the role, the squadron continued with its traditional Electronic Signals Intelligence (ELINT) role.
 The squadron also used the Boeing Washington and English Electric Canberra in the ELINT role.
 The squadron disbanded on 21 August 1958 at Watton when it was renumbered to 51 Squadron.